Manjiri-here/Kubernetes/kubernetes commands.md

 kubernetes commands

-$ kubectl explain <resource name like pod, node, service, deployment>    # used to list more information about For ex: $ kubectl explain pod     # gives you information about what pod is as below.
+$ kubectl explain <resource name like pod, node, service, deployment>    # used to list more information about the resource

+For ex: $ kubectl explain pod                                            # gives you information about what pod is as below.
 It is documentation in short!

 <img width="1253" height="761" alt="Image" src="https://github.com/user-attachments/assets/e46a41bf-1dd7-437b-98a6-1e1a303f5c54" />